droman892/template/README.md

 ## Download and Installation

-- Clone the repo: `git clone https://github.com/droman892/typed-searcher.git`
+- Clone the repo: `git clone https://github.com/droman892/template.git`
 ## Usage

-After the project files are downloaded, in the terminal, in the root folder, run `npm run build` to install the dependencies and update the `build` folder within the `client` directory.
-Then, run `npm run dev` to start the application (refer to `localhost:3000` when editing the front-end, and `localhost:5000` when editing the back-end).
+After the project files are downloaded, in the terminal, in the root folder, run `npm run start` to install the dependencies and dev-dependencies.
+The Webpack Dev Server will make the application available on the browser, opening it up on `localhost:1111`.

+Feel free to edit anything in the `src` folder to flesh out your application.
+Use the scripts `npm run lint` to manually run ESLint, and   `npm run format` to manually run Prettier.

+When you're ready to deploy your application, run `npm run build`.
+A `build` folder will be dynamically generated containing all of the bundled, minified code within the `src` folder.
+You'll notice that running this command also opens up the Webpack Bundle Analyzer view on your browser; this interface lets you easily see the size of your production files.

+When you want to push updates to your online repository, upon running your commands to commit your updates, you'll notice that Husky will run the pre-commit command to execute both ESLint and Prettier before finalizing the commit.

 ## Roadmap

-This application is an on-going project, open to contributions and critique.
+This template is an on-going project, open to contributions and critique.
 Functionality that would appropriately flesh out the application include the following:
-1) incorporate automated testing
+1) testing capability
-2)
+2) backend server
-3)
+3) database access

 ## Bugs and Issues

 See a bug or an issue with this project?
-[Open a new issue](https://github.com/droman892/typed-searcher/issues) here on GitHub.
+[Open a new issue](https://github.com/droman892/template/issues) here on GitHub.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.